LudicMindStudio/RoadAheadTeamVault/1.3 Writing Team/Main Story/Pre-graduation Dialogue-Events.md

     Greg walks away.
 **Lakshmi**
     *Bring it on!*
-**(WIP) Event** [Quizz] p.s. it can look like a paper on screen, where the player will click on the right answer.
+**Event** [Quizz] p.s. it can look like a paper on screen, where the player will click on the right answer.
 If the player picks the correct option (in bold) then a doodle will appear next to the paper.
  **Lakshmi**
  _Ok, bring it on, question 1!_
         1) The fog affecting our world is most receptive to what human aspect?
             1) Hunger
                 _It was hunger that makes the fog appear right?
 I'm hungry just thinking about it._
-            2) Emotion
+            2) **Emotion**
 				*Strong emotion sublimes the fog - is what Greg would say, right?*
             3) Speech
 				*While Greg recommended against screaming if I ever get lost in the foggy woods… is this what makes the fog appear?*
-        2) What's the primary goal of our influential guild located in every village?,?
+        2) What's the primary goal of our influential guild located in every village?
             1) Fortune
 	               _Fortune.
 All economy collapsed after the calamity, so the guild tries to create jobs in the new world._
             2) Adventure
 				*Adventure.
 It is pretty much the only way to travel between villages now!
 That excites me the most.*
-            3) Communication
+            3) **Communication**
 				*All manner of modern technology collapsed after the cataclysm… of course it's the only way people communicate nowadays if you live in different villages.*
 	    3) What do children learn in school?
-			1) Farming
+			1) **Farming**
-				*Most folks farm to sustain the village.While I love picking apples in the Fall… I most certainly hate picking out weeds all year long.
+				*Most folks farm to sustain the village.
+While I love picking apples in the Fall… I most certainly hate picking out weeds all year long.
 Guess who has to do that most often.*
-			2) ==Mitochondria is the powerhouse of the cell.== *I certainly didn’t find biology exciting in school when I was young.
+			2) ==Mitochondria is the powerhouse of the cell.
+				*I certainly didn’t find biology exciting in school when I was young.
 I find it even more useless nowadays.
-But that’s what you learn in schools right?*
+But that’s what you learn in schools right?* ==
 			3) There are no schools anymore,
 				*That makes sense too.
 There aren't enough students to fill in a school in villages anymore… but they still learn somehow.
 Seems like a trick question to me.
 But whatever, it’s the process of elimination.*

 **Lakshmi**
 	*Wait, that's it?
 Is this a joke?*
 **Event**
-    Journal updated: Quizz done.
+    Journal updated: Exam done.
 Time to see Greg for some explanation.
 **Lakshmi**
-    *Ok Greg, I've finished the test.
+    *Ok Greg, I've finished the exam.
 Do you really think three questions are enough to test someone’s deep understanding of the world?*
 **Greg**
 	*Now, now, don’t get too cocky.
 Let’s see how you did first.*
     `If variable is true` (All answers are correct.)
+        **Greg**
 	        _Great job Lakshmi!
 You've got all correct.
+		**Lakshmi**
+			*Whoo hoo!*
     `If variable is true` (One question or more are wrong.)
-	_Hmmm....
+	**Greg**
+		Hmmm....
 You did alright Lakshmi but I've seen you do better._
 	**Lakshmi**
 	    _Darn.
 I knew I was blanking on a few._
 **Greg**
 	*And your test result is…*
 **Lakshmi**